UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```

 SQLite is probably the simplest relational database system
 that one can use in combination with Python.
-SQLite databases are self-contained and
+SQLite databases are self-contained, and are
-usually stored and accessed locally on one computer.
-Data is usually stored in
+usually stored and accessed locally on one computer from
 a file with a `.db` extension (or sometimes a `.sqlite` extension).
 Similar to Excel files, these are not plain text files and cannot be read in a plain text editor.